 This course examines the fundamental underlying scientific concepts utilized in the creation and development of biomedical products.
-Topics to be covered include the structure and function of biomolecules such as proteins, enzymes, carbohydrates, lipids, and DNA, as well as the structure and function of cellular components such as membranes, vesicles, organelles, and the cytoskeleton.
+Topics to be covered include the structure and function of biomolecules, such as proteins, enzymes, carbohydrates, lipids, and DNA, as well as the structure and function of cellular components, such as membranes, vesicles, organelles, and the cytoskeleton.
 In addition, students will examine the complexities of metabolism, DNA replication, transcription, translation, signal transduction mechanisms, apoptosis, the cell cycle, and cancer.
-Please note that this course does not count toward requirements for the master's degree in either biotechnology or bioscience regulatory affairs and is required as a prerequisite course for some students entering the Master of Science in Bioscience Regulatory Affairs.
+Please note that this course does not count toward requirements for the masters degree in either biotechnology or regulatory science and is required as a prerequisite course for some students entering the Master of Science in Regulatory Science.

 410.601 - Biochemistry

 This course explores the roles of essential biological molecules focusing on protein chemistry, while covering lipids and carbohydrates.
 It provides a systematic and methodical application of general and organic chemistry principles.
 Students examine the structure of proteins, their function, their binding to other molecules, and the methodologies for the purification and characterization of proteins.
 Enzymes and their kinetics and mechanisms are covered in detail.
 Metabolic pathways are examined from thermodynamic and regulatory perspectives.
 This course provides the linkage between the inanimate world chemistry and the living world of biology.